civican/legisinfo/42-1/bills/C-7/bill_text.md

 The definitions **employee** and **individual grievance** in subsection 206(1) of the Act are replaced by the following:

-**employee** means a person employed in the public service, other than
+**employee** means a person employed in the public serv-ice, other than

 a person appointed by the Governor in Council under an Act of Parliament to a statutory position described in that Act;